ssarahhooper/market_strategy/README.md

 ### read_market_from_gml
 * Reads the .gml file using NetworkX

-* Ensures nodes are labeled contiguously (0..2n-1)
+* Ensures nodes are labeled continuously (0..2n-1)

 * Splits nodes into sellers (0..n-1) and buyers (n..2n-1)